-Although I am UK-based I have written the pattern using USA crochet terminology.
-Here’s a useful little conversion chart.
+Although I am UK-based I have written the pattern using USA crochet terminology – here are the conversion terms:

 Start with a magic circle and make 4 single crochet (sc) in the circle and close the circle (4 stitches).